AdaCore/spark2014/lrm/source/mapping-spec.rst

 that the value read from the port is of the correct type).

 .. todo::
-   *Note that the* |SPARK| *versions of this example are currently TBD, as the relevant syntax is not yet defined.
-Note that this also applies to the use of the Always_Valid annotation.*
-   To be completed in the Milestone 3 version of this document.
+   There will not be an equivalent of \'Append and \'Tail in |SPARK|.
+However, we will be able to achieve the same functionality using generics.
+To be completed in the Milestone 4 version of this document.

 Specification in SPARK 2005: